garybernhardt/cls/README.md

 Pretty big difference, huh?

+## HISTORY

+Cls started as the Shorty class in [Raptor](https://github.com/garybernhardt/raptor).
+There's also a Destroy All Software [screencast](https://www.destroyallsoftware.com/screencasts/catalog/shorter-class-syntax) that discusses the implementation.

 ## WHY NOT USE STRUCT?

 Struct can give you approximately what `takes` does, but it requires inheriting from Struct and it will default omitted constructor arguments to nil.
 I don't like it as a solution, inheritance and silent nils both being evil.